simbo1905/thinbus-srp-js/README.md

 JavaScript then generates their random `salt` and uses their email and password to generate the `verififer`.
 The `salt` and the `verifier` are saved into the database along with the email.

-The following sequence diagram shows how to login a registered user:
+The following sequence diagram shows how to login a registered user.
+For the definitions of the values transmitted please refer to the [SRP design page](http://srp.stanford.edu/design.html):

 ![Thinbus SRP Login Diagram](http://simon_massey.bitbucket.org/thinbus/login.png "Thinbus SRP Login Diagram")